vpavlenko/web-2024-template/README.md

 # How to Cursor in React

+Our goal is to learn how to create web applications without learning programming/frameworks.
+Modern LLMs can write the code for you.
+They aren't ideal - treat them as rapid helpers that are smart but blind.

-This React+TypeScript+Vite+MUI template allows you to run it locally in a Cursor IDE, replace it with your logic and deploy to web - in minutes.
+This React+TypeScript+Vite+MUI template allows you to run it locally in a Cursor IDE.
+Replace it with your logic and deploy to web - in minutes.

 ## Get the tools ready